macmiller87/Solvd-Employee-Leave-Management/README.md

 ### 🚀 How to running Tests of this application Localy

 - After following the steps `How to running this application Localy`.
-- Type on terminal `npm run test`, or `yarn run test`, deppends on your package manager installed.
+- Type on terminal `npm run test`, or `yarn test`, deppends on your package manager installed.

 ### 🚀 How to running the `swagger` Documentation of this application